Monogamy of Entanglement Bounds and Improved Approximation Algorithms for Qudit Hamiltonians: Introduction

-\begin{manualtheorem}{B}[\cref{thm_main_bounded_min_max_deg_graph,cor_main_bounded_deg_5}] In the situation of the above theorem and when \(G\) is unweighted and bounded in degree by $D$, there exists an efficient algorithm that outputs a density matrix $\rho$ such that $\Tr(\rho H) \geq \left(\frac{1}{d} + \Theta(\frac{1}{D})\right)\Tr(\rho_* H)$.
-Furthermore, over regular graphs of degree \(D \leq 5\) we have that \(\Tr(\rho H) \geq \frac{1}{2}\Tr(\rho_* H)\) for all \(d \geq 2\). \end{manualtheorem}
+\begin{manualtheorem}{B}[\cref{thm_main_bounded_min_max_deg_graph,cor_main_bounded_deg_5}] In the situation of the above theorem and when \(G\) is unweighted and bounded in degree by $D$, there exists an efficient algorithm that outputs a density matrix $\rho$ such that $\Tr(\rho H) \geq \left(\frac{1}{d} + \Omega(\frac{1}{D})\right)\Tr(\rho_* H)$.
+Furthermore, over regular graphs of degree \(D \leq 5\) we have that \(\Tr(\rho H) > \frac{1}{2}\Tr(\rho_* H)\) for all \(d \geq 2\). \end{manualtheorem}

 The algorithm in \cref{thm_A,thm_B} is a simple matching based algorithm (adapted from \cite{lee_improved_2024}), which does not use an SDP.
 However, the analysis requires monogamy of entanglement results that we prove with degree-6 sum-of-squares certificates or, equivalently, the level-3 quantum Lasserre SDP.
 Indeed, these certificates, given in \cref{thm_C}, can be seen as our key contribution, and we hope they will be of independent interest.
+We note that, in general, these bounds are tight (see, for example, \cref{thm_sos_epr_star_bound_is_opt,remark_tri_bound_is_opt_EPR}).